Program

 • Innovation and Entrepreneurship

-Tapping into the strong innovation ecosystem in Halifax, this section provides scholars with theoretical and hands-on training for how design thinking and innovation can lead to science or technology-based solutions for real world problems.
+Tapping into the strong innovation ecosystem in Halifax, this section provides scholars with theoretical and hands-on opportunities to explore how design thinking and innovation can lead to science or technology-based solutions for real world problems.
 Scholars have opportunities to interact with innovators and entrepreneurs within the region.
 The section may also include an ocean data challenge where the scholars are presented with a real-world issue related to the program themes and come up with a solution, with the opportunity to pitch their solutions to a panel of external judges, helping them build on their presentation and communication skills and grow their network.

 • English Proficiency Skills